VlachosGroup/AIMSim/README.md

 Be sure to bump the version in `__init__.py`.

+## Citation
+If you use this code for scientific publications, please cite the following paper.

+Bhattacharjee, H.҂; Burns, J.҂; Vlachos, D.G.
+(2021): AIMSim: An Accessible Cheminformatics Platform for Similarity Operations on Chemicals Datasets.
+ChemRxiv.
+Preprint. https://doi.org/10.26434/chemrxiv-2022-nw6f5

 ## License
 This code is made available under the terms of the _MIT Open License_: